tedstreete/opi-api/README.md

   - Discovery and Service Advertisement API
   - Capabilities/Capacity Advertisement API
     - Information such as Processor Cores available, Bandwidth, Memory, etc.
+  - Configuration API
+  - Consumption API for the data connections to the Host Compute
 - Create a Taxonomy for services:
   - [Networking](network/README.md)
   - [Security](security/README.md)